pravsingh/EnglishLearningWords/README.md

 ## yield
 ## yokel

-# 3 vowels of size 4
+# words with 3 vowels of size 4
 ## aria
 ## iota
 ## ooze

-# 3 vowels of size 5
+# words with 3 vowels of size 5
 ## abase
 ## abate
 ## abide